bjyellin/Multilevel-PINNs/README.md

   $u(x,y)=1 \text{ on } \Gamma_{right}$

+When running problem = 'adr', the finite element solution is sampled as data, so set the

 Inside of driver.py, you can modify the weights on the different terms of the loss function

 To change the source of data for training, modify the data_source variable.